adabcnjs/gohugo-workshop-guide/content/docs/7-multilanguage.md

 `baseUrl` is tricky, because you need to redefine it for every language, you cannot just do it for one and expect the rest to fallback on the default language.
 The good part is that Hugo will built two different sites, so you could have totally different domains (and the link between them will stil work!)

-In my case, I added did this customizations for spanish:
+In my case, I did this customizations for spanish:

 ```toml
 [languages.es]